dumux/dumux/examples/freeflowchannel/README.md

 </details>

 ### Beginning of the main function
+We begin the main function by making the type tag `ChannelExample`, that we defined in `problem.hh` for this test problem available here.
+Then we initializing the message passing interface (MPI), even if we do not plan to run the application in parallel.
+Finalizing of the MPI is done automatically on exit.
-We begin the main function by defining the type tag for this problem, initializing MPI (finalizing is done automatically on exit), printing the dumux start message and parsing the command line arguments and input file in the init function.
+We continue by printing the dumux start message and parsing the command line arguments and runtimeparameters from the input file in the init function.
 <details>
-<summary>Click to toggle details</summary>
+<summary>Toggle to expand code (beginning of main)</summary>

 ```cpp
 int main(int argc, char** argv) try